Vitamin D for Infants: Benefits, Dosage (400 IU) & Supplement Guide

 Creating a Daily Supplement Routine

-Consistency is crucial for effectiveness.
-Establish a routine by giving the drops at the same time each day.
-Many parents find morning feedings work well.
+Consistency is crucial — establish a routine by giving drops at the same time each day.
+For breastfed babies, administer drops directly into the mouth; formula-fed babies can have them mixed into the bottle.
+Many parents find morning feedings work best.

-Keep the bottle in a visible location as a reminder.
-Consider setting a phone alarm until the habit becomes automatic.
-Research shows that palatability affects adherence, so try different brands if needed.[7]Vitamin D Deficiency Prevalence in the US — NCBI
+Keep the bottle somewhere visible as a reminder, and consider setting a phone alarm until the habit becomes automatic.
+Research shows that palatability affects adherence — try different brands if your baby dislikes the taste.[7]Vitamin D Deficiency Prevalence in the US — NCBI View source

 Integrating Vitamin D Through Diet and Sunlight